kamir/ktxinsights/implementation-python-1/README.md

 1. Activate your virtual environment: `source venv/bin/activate`
 2. Install the package: `pip install -e .`
-3. Use the `tx-*` commands to run the tools.
+3. Use the `ktx-*` commands to run the tools.
-4. Modify the source code in `src/txinsights/` as needed.
+4. Modify the source code in `src/ktxinsights/` as needed.